 Updating Audio Drivers

 When a new Windows 10 update is installed, your audio drivers may have these problems and use more memory than usual.
-With the passage of time, your PC’s audio drivers may experience issues like these.
+With time, your PC’s audio drivers may experience issues like these.
 The best way to tackle this is to update these corrupted drivers first.
 Here are two easy methods to do that:

-- Open the Windows search bar, type “Device Manager” and open the application.
+- Open the Windows search bar, type “Device Manager,” and open the application.